The ACLF team

 Laurine joined the Board of ACLF in 2012.

-Ron is the Deputy Director of the Australian Independent Schools Western Australia (AISWA) where he manages innovative programmes and university partnerships.
+Ron is the former Deputy Director of the Australian Independent Schools Western Australia (AISWA) where he managed innovative programmes and university partnerships.
 He has extensive experience in teaching and leading a diversity of schools in WA and Victoria.
 Ron has made outstanding contributions to the study and practice of educational leadership at state, national and international levels and has presented widely on innovation, learning and school reform.
 Ron has edited and contributed to numerous publications.
 Ron was awarded the 2019 Pre-Eminent Leader of WA by the Australian Council of Educational Leadership as well as being awarded a National Fellowship.
 He is a member of the Global Educators Leaders Partnership.

 Ron joined the Board of ACLF in 2013, holding the position of Chair from 2016 – 2018.
 Ron advocates for Australian authors and illustrators, and is committed to supporting emerging authors in remote Indigenous communities.